 In the stock market, volatility generally implies greater risk, which means higher odds of a loss.
 However, risk can also lead to reward, so it’s important to look at a stock’s volatility in conjunction with other aspects such as catalysts and other fundamental data.

-Here are some of my top tips for those who want to enter the world of swing trading.
+Here are some of my top tips for those who want to get started in this world.

 I live and die by this rule: Cut stock losses quickly.